Danychr1/The-Cyber-Defense-Playbook-Project/Topics/2-) Linux & Windows.md

 - DLLs can hide in legitimate processes
 - The command line never lies

-Now go forth and hunt some backdoors. 🕵️‍♂️🔍
+Now you can go forth and hunt some backdoors. 🕵️‍♂️🔍

 ---

-*"In cyber defense, you're not just learning commands—you're learning to think like a detective in a digital world where the criminal could be anywhere, hiding in plain sight."*
+*"In cyber defense, you're not just learning commands, you're learning to think like a detective in a digital world where the criminal could be anywhere, hiding in plain sight."*

 - Please feel free to read a small article that we wrote about the topic